Have you heard about this new app called BoopSnoop?

 My story begins with another app, now defunct, called Tapstack.

-Its interface couldn’t have been simpler: opening it, you saw a live feed from your phone’s camera.
+Its interface couldn’t have been simple.
+Opening the app, you saw a live feed from your phone’s camera.
 Below, a grid of faces, some of them representing individuals, others representing groups.
 My grid had four cells: my mom, my dad, my sister, and a group representing all three.
 Just like Snapchat or Instagram, you tapped to capture a photo, pressed to record a video.
 As soon as you lifted your finger, your message zipped away, with no editing, no reviewing.
 A “stack” of messages awaited you in the corner, and, after you reviewed them, they were discarded.

 It was all so simple that it was barely there.
 Tapstack more closely approximated a clear pane of glass than any app I’ve ever used.